Chief Executive Officer & Co-Founder

 In 2007, Stacia made her passion for foster and at-risk youth official in her hometown of Los Angeles.
 It was there that she and Luc founded the non-profit Echoes of Hope, an organization that awakens the spirit of hope and alleviates barriers in the lives of children, youth, and young adults so that they may reach their full potential.
 Stacia and Luc have been the recipients of many prestigious awards in Los Angeles for their commitment to the community.

 In April of 2013, after enduring repeated back surgeries due to a childhood abnormality, one surgery leaving her to learn how to walk again, Stacia traveled to Spain.
-It was there that she began her own spiritual journey, and with only a backpack, completed the Camino de Santiago.
-Stacia began in France, trekking 652 miles through snow, sleet, hail, rain and a little bit of sunshine across to the mountains and valleys of Northern Spain.
-It was there that Stacia found a new passion -- writing.
+It was there that she was finally able to embark on her own spiritual journey, and with only a backpack, completed the Camino de Santiago.
+Stacia began in France, trekking 663 miles through snow, sleet, hail, rain and a little bit of sunshine across the mountains and valleys of Northern Spain.
+It was also there that Stacia found her new passion of writing.

-In 2014, Stacia underwent hip surgery and her last back surgery, only to get hit by a car crossing the street in Beverly Hills -- an unfortunate accident.
-However, three years of recovery only enriched her spirituality.
-In addition to attending a master’s program in spiritual psychology back in 2010-11, Stacia has continued her growth through several workshops and spiritual retreats, even with his holiness the Dali Lama and spiritual leader, Eckhart Tolle.
-As of late, through Echoes of Hope, Stacia has partnered with the Eckhart Tolle Foundation who provide book donations and event scholarships for their youth.
+In 2014, Stacia underwent hip surgery and her last back surgery, only to get hit by a car crossing the street in Beverly Hills.
+An unfortunate accident that lead her to years of recovery, however, it only enriched her spirituality.
+In addition to attending a master’s program in spiritual psychology back in 2010-11, Stacia has continued her growth through several workshops and spiritual retreats, even with his holiness the Dalai Lama and spiritual leader, Eckhart Tolle.
+As of late, through Echoes of Hope, Stacia has partnered with the Eckhart Tolle Foundation who provide book donations and event scholarships for the EOH youth.

-Today, while balancing her work with Echoes of Hope, designing her home, working on drawings/paintings, and writing her memoir, Stacia is preparing to start a two-year program through Sounds True to get her teacher's certificate in Mindfulness Meditation.
+Today, while balancing her work with Echoes of Hope, designing her home, working on drawings/paintings, and writing her memoir, Stacia is about to graduate from Eckhart Tolle’s School of Awakening and is currently in a two-year teaching program taught by Jack Kornfield and Tara Brach to get her teacher's certificate in Mindfulness Meditation through Sounds True.

-All in all, Stacia's proudest accomplishment has been raising two successful and loving sons -- actor Steven R. McQueen and recording artist, singer/songwriter Jessarae.
-She has also been a proud and loving mother to her taken in son Jevon, many other Echoes of Hope youth and, of course, her beloved dogs.
+All in all, Stacia's proudest accomplishments has been raising two incredibly loving sons, actor Steven R. McQueen and recording artist/songwriter Jessarae, as well as her deep love for her taken in son Jevon Wilkes — not to mention the love she has for many other Echoes of Hope youth which she considers her family — and, of course, her beloved dogs.